 This way I did get to pick and choose what I wanted to do though, rather than follow somebody else’s itinerary.

 I still haven’t calculated the exact cost of the three-week trip (in that way that people don’t open bank statements if they know they are in debt; I don’t want to face it).
 However prices are rising so fast in Argentina right now that any guide is likely to be out of date with prices within a short time anyway.

+Finding budget accommodation was often a bit of an challenge.
 I stayed in hostels but camping would get the cost down further if you’re ok with that, however this body does not camp anymore.
-Finding budget accommodation was often a bit of an ordeal.

 I was also carrying more luggage than I would have liked, because this is a small part of a much longer trip.
 If I were doing this again I would make it a circular tour out of Buenos Aires and leave my wheelie bag behind.

 Anyway here’s my itinerary for three weeks between Buenos Aires and Santiago, Chile plus (most importantly) what I’d do differently now I know.

 22 hours from Buenos Aires on a bus, or you can get flights if you want to save time.
 Must-sees are the penguins, whales, sea lions and wildlife generally (depends on the time of year what is available).
 I spent 5 days here; 4-5 days is probably about right to see the main things; you could do it in 3 if you’re really organised.
 Good seafood restaurants too, plus a beach.

 2. Bariloche (post here) ‘the Switzerland of Argentina’.

 Quite do-able with an overnight bus from Puerto Madryn.
 It has some great hiking opportunities, lakes and boat trips.
 I spent 6 days here.
 If I were doing it again I would stay less time here, maybe just 2 nights, and then move on to El Bolson for the rest of the time.